Porges/ways-to-play/src/articles/cards/ceki/index.md

 the [2009 Sumatran
  earthquakes](https://en.wikipedia.org/wiki/2009_Sumatra_earthquakes).
 The
 company also had offices in Java & Sulawesi (previously known as Celebes).{%endfn%} in the city of Padang.
-In the Minang language they are called Koa (or Kowah).
+In the Minang language, they are called Koa (or Kowah).
 The Minangkabau go so far as to say “<span lang="id">kalau ga bisa main KOA berarti bukan orang Minang</span>”: “if you can’t play Koa, it’s means you’re not a Minang”.[@PermainanKoaPart1]